jjmschofield/gocrawl/README.md

 * **Disk**: Samsung EVO SSD
 * **OS**: Windows 10

-In our benchmarks make use of 100 workers against a selection of different sites picked to view performance in slightly different scenarios.
+In our benchmarks we make use of 100 workers against a selection of different sites.
+The sites are all picked to analyze our performance in slightly different scenarios and were used during the [optimization](./OPTIMIZATION.md) of `gocrawl`.

-All sites used in the benchmarks had their caches pre-warmed with an initial run.
+All sites used in the benchmarks had their caches pre-warmed with an initial run before running 3 samples in quick succession.

 ### [Magic Leap](https://www.magicleap.com) (~297 pages/second)
-The [Magic Leap](https://www.magicleap.com) website makes an excellent choice for testing small sites - owing to its structure and performance.
+The [Magic Leap](https://www.magicleap.com) website makes an excellent choice for testing our performance against small sites - owing to its well connected structure and excellent performance.
 ```
  Ran 3 samples:
   runtime: